Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Build Foundational Project
 Duration: 10

-### Motivation

-Now it's time to add in the foundational

-This upstream project is where you build your core data assets.
-This project will contain the raw data sources, staging models, and core business logic.

-dbt Cloud enables data practitioners to develop in their tool of choice and comes equipped with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).

-In this section of the guide, you will set the "Jaffle | Data Platform" project as your foundational project using the dbt Cloud IDE.
+Now it's time for you to add dbt code in the Foundational Project using the dbt Cloud IDE.
+Using the sample TPCH dataset provided by Snowflake, the dbt code will create a `fct_orders` table representing the all of the orders within our organization.
+The code below has three layers of transformations: raw data sources, staging models, and core business logic.
+And by using dbt, you automatically have end-to-end data lineage.

+### Setup the new project

+Here are the steps:

 1. First, navigate to the **Develop** page to verify your setup.
 2. If the repo you are working on is empty, click the **Initialize dbt project** button and commit the changes.
 3. Create a new branch.
 4. Delete the `models/example` folder.
-5. Navigate to the `dbt_project.yml` file and rename the project (line 5) from `my_new_project` to `foundation`.
+5. Navigate to the `dbt_project.yml` file and rename the project (line 5) from `my_new_project` to `foundational_project`.
 6. In your `dbt_project.yml` file, remove lines 39-42 (the `my_new_project` model reference).
 7. In the **File Explorer**, hover over the project directory and click the **...**, then select **Create file**.
 8. Create two new folders: `models/staging` and `models/core`.

-### Staging layer
+### Create the staging layer

-Now that you've set up the foundational project, let's start building the data assets.
+Now that you've set up the Foundational Project, let's start building the data assets.
 Set up the staging layer as follows:

 1. Create a new YAML file `models/staging/sources.yml`.
 2. Declare the sources by copying the following into the file and clicking **Save**.